-The lithotripsy unit works on a four-week roster visiting both the North Island and South Island for two weeks each; travelling as far north as Whangarei and as far south as Dunedin.
+The lithotripsy unit works on a four-week roster visiting the North Island for three weeks and the South Island for one week; travelling as far north as Whangarei and as far south as Dunedin.

 The lithotripsy unit provides a mobile operating theatre environment with a dedicated lithotripsy machine for the treatment of kidney stones and other calcifications.
 While very effective, the lithotripsy machines are expensive and most regions in New Zealand do not have a sufficient case load to justify the purchase of their own equipment.
 The solution was to mobilise a purpose-built unit allowing equal access to suitable patients throughout New Zealand.

 Sharing the facility ensures the service can be delivered in a cost-effective manner.
 The mobile service also allows patients to be treated by their own urologists, in their own town.

 The unit has been specially designed to allow the walls to extend out to create a full-sized operational theatre environment; and is fully fitted with everything required to perform lithotripsy and other minor urological procedures, such as pancreatic stones, urethra stones and other calcifications.